danguetta/danguetta.github.io/_pages/research.md

 <details>
   <summary>Supply Chain Coordination and Contracts in the Sharing Economy - a Case Study at Cargo</summary>

-  *with Maxime Cohen and Wenqiang Xiao*, Winner of the 2018 INFORMS Case Competition
+  *with Maxime Cohen and Wenqiang Xiao*, winner of the 2018 INFORMS Case Competition

   Cargo’s mission is to help "rideshare drivers earn more money by providing complimentary and premium products to passengers."
 Cargo sources goods from suppliers to provide a platform for gig economy drivers to run small convenience stores out of their vehicles.
 Drivers earn additional income, and riders enjoy convenient and affordable access to products during their rides.
 As the company grew, Cargo faced a number of supply-chain-related challenges including determining the product mix in the Cargo box, replenishment of the product, and the cost of carrying inventory.
 In particular, would the replenishment decision be driven by the company or the driver and who would bear the responsibility for the inventory cost?
 The founders also considered how to most efficiently manage its suppliers: Would a centralized or decentralized model best serve Cargo and its drivers?
 And, how might supply chain contracts with its suppliers help support the company’s profitable growth?